GerArJe/gerarje.me/src/content/work/employee-sr.md

 The objective of this project was to develop a prototype mobile application that uses Machine Learning to generate employee recommendations for companies in the footwear sector.

 The application has two user profiles: company and employee.
 Both profiles interact to complete the full interaction.
-The company is looking for new employees, and the employee is looking to be hired.
+Companies that are looking for new employees, and the employees that are looking to be hired.

 ## Repository